 Who Benefits from Mobile Accessibility Settings?
 Knowing Your User

-There are about 56.7 million Americans who have a disability.
-That’s from the 2010 U.S. Census.
-According to the World Health Organization, there are 285 million people with visual impairments worldwide, 39 million of whom are blind, as well as more than 360 million people who have disabling hearing loss.
+There are about 61 million Americans who have a disability, according to 2018 data from the Center for Disease Control and Prevention.
+The World Health Organization estimates, there are now over 1 billion people with visual impairments worldwide, 65 million of whom are blind, as well as more than 466 million people who have disabling hearing loss.

 Mobile plays a central role in providing an unprecedented degree of autonomy to individuals with these and other types of disabilities.
 Mobile devices and applications can provide access to information and services that might otherwise be unavailable without reliance on other people or transportation systems.
 According to a 2013 study by Georgia Tech’s Wireless Engineering Rehabilitation Research Center, 92% of people with disabilities use a “wireless device such as a cell phone or tablet.”
 Many of them use a screen reader, a piece of software that relays content and functions audibly to the user.